bugzyGeek/DependencyInjection.Toolkit/README.md

 - Use a generic factory class to create instances of the service type with a specific implementation type
 - Use a static class to initialize the service collection with all the registered services

+DependencyInjectionToolkit also supports using the registered services without the factory pattern approach if you don't need to create instances with different implementations at runtime.
+You can simply resolve the service from the service provider using the interface type or inject it into your classes using constructor injection.

 DependencyInjectionToolkit makes dependency injection and factory pattern easy and convenient in .NET.

 ## Installation